TV host Michael Strahan and Alan Shepard's daughter set for Blue Origin launch

 A third player in the burgeoning space tourism sector, fellow billionaire entrepreneur Elon Musk, inaugurated his SpaceX citizen-astronaut service in September with the launch of the first all-civilian crew ever to reach Earth orbit.

-(Repotring by Joe Skipper in Van Horn, Texas and Steve Gorman in Los Angeles; Editing by Karishma Singh)
+(Repotring by Joe Skipper in Van Horn, Texas and Steve Gorman in Los Angeles; Editing by Karishma Singh and Rosalba O'Brien)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))